Mitochondrial disease diagnosis in the UK: symptom… - The Lily Foundation

 Diagnostic innovation

 The Lily Foundation invests in diagnostic innovation to complement NHS pathways.
 Our Precision Medicine Diagnostics project supports deeper analysis and reanalysis of genetic data using modern tools.
-This helps identify variants missed initially and can open doors to research studies and tailored care.
+This helps identify variants that are not easily detected using standard approaches and can open doors to research studies and tailored care.

 This programme doesn’t replace NHS services – it sits alongside them, helping to close gaps, shorten the diagnostic odyssey and get families to answers sooner.